-Communicable disease prevention is of paramount importance to decrease school absenteeism, and to maintain the health of the school population.
-Efforts in school settings can promote health and prevent disease among students, staff, and surrounding communities.
+Communicable disease prevention is of paramount importance to support in person learning, support regular school attendance and to maintain the health of the school community.
+Communicable disease prevention, response, and recovery efforts in school settings can promote health and prevent disease among students, staff, and surrounding communities.